 These zaps can be created between multiple applications and remind you when specific actions are taken or take steps like saving files from certain providers automatically.

 Wix is often seen as a competitor for the low-code platform WordPress.
 Both of these are cloud-based website builders, and Wix has an excellent range of templates that can be used to create outstanding websites using simple drag-and-drop tools.
-It is also utilized by some users to create online stores, given its excellent range of e-commerce features.
+It is also utilised by some users to create online stores, given its excellent range of e-commerce features.

 Webstudio is the new no-code solution that is helping to obscure the differences between developers and designers.
 While it is often compared to Webflow, it is intended to be a more advanced solution that works over the shortcomings of competing platforms.